Exabyte-io/express/README.md

 ### Parsers

-ExPreSS parsers are responsible for extracting raw data from available sources such as data on the disk and provide the data to properties classes.
-In order to make sure all parsers implement the same interfaces and abstract properties classes from the parsers implementations, a set a [Mixin](express/parsers/mixins) classes are provided which should be mixed with the parsers.
+As explained above, ExPreSS parsers are responsible for extracting raw data from different sources such as data on the disk and provide the raw data to properties classes.
+In order to make sure all parsers implement the same interfaces and abstract properties classes from the parsers implementations, a set a [Mixin Classes](express/parsers/mixins) are provided which should be mixed with the parsers.
 The parsers must implement Mixins' abstract methods at the time of inheritance.

 ### Properties

-ExPreSS properties classes are responsible to form the properties based on the raw data provided by the parsers and serialize the property according to EDC outlined in [ESSE](https://github.com/Exabyte-io/exabyte-esse).
+ExPreSS properties classes are responsible to form the properties based on the raw data provided by the parsers and serialize the property according to EDC.
 A list of supported properties are available in [here](express/settings.py).

 ## Installation